-Yes, detecting internal defects and cracks is one of the key applications of X-ray CT.
-Our systems can non-destructively visualize minute flaws within products and materials that are invisible to the naked eye.
-This allows for the precise identification of their location, shape, and size.
+Yes, detecting internal defects and cracks is a primary application of X-ray CT.
+Our systems enable the non-destructive visualization of internal flaws that are not visible from the exterior.
+This allows for precise identification of the defect's location, shape, and size.

 Examples of Detectable Defects: